Pureblueessentialsorg/pureblueessentials.com.au/content/shop/magpl100/index.md

 ---
 visible: true
 title: Magnesium rub PLUS
+id: magpl100
 summary: Liquid magnesium rub with lavender and lemongrass essential oils
 draft: false
-popular: false
+popular: true
-images: ["photo.jpg"]
+images:
+  - photo.jpg
 categories:
   - rubs
-price: 29.5
+price: 26.5
-brand: Pure Blue Essentials
 size: 100ml
+brand: pure blue essentials
-weight: 100
+weight: 160
-length: 2
+length: 5
-height: 2
+height: 15
-width: 2
+width: 5
 ---
-Magnesium rub with added benefits of lavender and lemongrass essentials oils.

-Effective for sore, aching or cramping muscles.

-Easy to apply, just rub or massage in well.
+Often referred to as a magnesium “oil”, the **pure blue essentials** Magnesium Rub is a liquid solution of magnesium chloride salts with added essential oils that also help to relieve the symptoms of tired, sore muscles.

+It is hand made by us and has an unusual feel when rubbing it in to the skin, somewhat similar to an oil, but with a residual “salty” feel.

+Apply **pure blue essentials** Magnesium Rub to muscles that are prone to cramping and over-exertion, or to muscles that feel tired or sore.

+In addition to their remedial properties, the lavender and lemongrass essentials oils can’t help but make you feel relaxed with their wonderful heady exotic scents.